Acupuncture and Chinese Medicine

 There is a growing body of evidence-based clinical research showing that Acupuncture safely treats a wide range of common health problems, from clearly defined complaints such as headaches, neck and back ache and osteoarthritic knee pain, through to more general feelings of ill health such as low energy.
 The World Health Organization has compiled a long list of conditions it considers Acupuncture to be proven effective in treating, including depression, morning sickness, rheumatoid arthritis, tennis elbow and high blood pressure.

-To find out more about how Acupuncture can help you, give me a call on 07940 022 851 to book a free 15-minute consultation in Bath or Tetbury.
+To find out more about how Acupuncture can help you, give me a call on 07940 022 851 to book a free 15-minute consultation in Bath, Corsham or Tetbury.

 How does Acupuncture work?